segmentio/segment-docs/src/connections/destinations/catalog/firebase/index.md

 - If there is a `userId` on your `identify` call, Segment triggers `setUserId` via the Firebase SDK
 - If there are traits included, Segment will set user properties for each trait you include on the `identify` call

-You can use these traits to create audiences and views to analyze your users’ behavior.
+You can use these traits to create audiences and views to analyze your users' behavior.

 **Note**: Google prohibits sending PII to Firebase unless ["robust notice" is given to your app users](https://firebase.google.com/policies/analytics/).
 For iOS apps, you must include the iAD Framework to automatically collect the Age, Gender, and Interests Firebase properties.